 Not really, but it can cause a plethora of symptoms and diseases that could cause a spontaneous heart attack (or worse).
 I know I’m being Captain Obvious here, but if you want to be around for your kid’s graduation, your dog’s obedience school certification, or when the Karma bus stops in front of your Ex’s house, quitting smoking is absolutely critical.

-Besides, you could use the extra money to pay for therapy sessions.
+Besides, you could use the extra money to pay for a healing program.

 …and that angel is you.

 Narcissistic abuse already imbues us with cripplingly low self-esteem and gaining weight only amplifies the problem.
 If you feel the need to eat (which is really an act of self-soothing and trying to fill an emotional void), stock your shelves with foods you can eat in large quantities with little consequence.
 These might include: popcorn (try to avoid microwave brands), low-calorie soups, fruit pops, apricots, watermelon, rice crackers with wasabi peas, mountains of sautéed veggies, and kale chips.

 (Sorry, I know you were hoping for rib eyes and Fritos).

 Every habit is triggered by some event.

 Smokers – Many people smoke after stress, drinking alcohol, or being around other smokers.
 Try to limit your exposure to these environmental stimuli.
 Here are some links to help you get started:

 Drinkers – If you’re tired of waking up with the bouncer from that seedy dance club, stop going there.
 For a long time.
 Going to bars and clubs while trying to maintain No Contact is a disaster waiting to happen.
 Besides, you might run into the Ex and catapult yourself into another decade of psychosis.